2008 Mumbai attacks: Method

-The attackers had planned the attack several months ahead of time and knew some areas well enough to vanish and reappear after security forces had left.
+The attackers had planned the attack several months ahead of time, and knew some areas well enough to vanish and reappear after security forces had left.
 Several sources have quoted Kasab telling the police that the group received help from Mumbai residents.
 The attackers used at least three SIM cards purchased on the Indian side of the border with Bangladesh.
 There were also reports of a SIM card purchased in the US state of New Jersey.
 Police had also mentioned that Faheem Ansari, an Indian Lashkar operative who had been arrested in February 2008, had scouted the Mumbai targets for the November attacks.
 Later, the police arrested two Indian suspects, Mikhtar Ahmad, who is from Srinagar in Kashmir, and Tausif Rehman, a resident of Kolkata.
 They supplied the SIM cards, one in Calcutta, and the other in New Delhi.

-The attackers used a satellite phone and cell phones to talk to each other as well as their handlers that were based in Pakistan.
+The attackers used a satellite phone and cell phones to talk to each other, as well as their handlers who were based in Pakistan.
 In transcripts intercepted by Indian authorities between the attackers and their handlers, the handlers provided the attackers with encouragement, tactical advice, and information gained from media coverage.
 The attackers used both personal cell phones and those obtained from their victims to communicate with each other and the news media.
 Although the attackers were encouraged to murder hostages, the attackers were in communication with the news media via cell phones to make demands in return for the release of hostages.
-This was believed to be done in order to further confuse Indian authorities that they were dealing with primarily a hostage situation.
+This was believed to be done to further confuse Indian authorities that they were dealing with primarily a hostage situation.